Fred Woolley: Background

-Woolley played Rugby Union with Northern Districts, Glebe and Balmain before switching codes to join Balmain in 1908.
+Woolley played rugby union with Northern Districts, Glebe and Balmain before switching codes to join Balmain in 1908.

 Playing career

 Woolley was a foundation player for Balmain and played in the club's first ever season which was also the first season of Rugby League in Australia.

 In 1909, Woolley was selected to play for Australia, New South Wales and Metropolis.

-Woolley went on to play with Balmain up until the end of 1910 and remarkably went his whole career without scoring a try.
+Woolley played with Balmain until 1910, at which time he returned to Newcastle.

 Woolley was the uncle of Australian Rugby League Hall of Fame inductee Wally Prigg.